ucsd-cse110-sp23/cse-110-project-team-4/README.md

 On our application, there are several buttons the user should know about:
 1. "New Question"
-    a.
-The button initiates a recording for the user
+   * the button initiates a recording for the user
-    b.
-The user should start speaking their question or statement
+   * The user should start speaking their question or statement
-    c.
-Once the user is finished with their query, click "End Recording"
+   * Once the user is finished with their query, click "End Recording"
-3. "Delete Question"
+2. "Delete Question"
-    a.
-The user should click on the question they wish to delete
+   * The user should click on the question they wish to delete
-    b.
-Once the user has selected their question, click on the "Delete Question" button
+   * Once the user has selected their question, click on the "Delete Question" button
-5. "Clear All"
+3. "Clear All"
-    a.
-Clears all questions from the question list and no questions should be displayed
+   * Clears all questions from the question list and no questions should be displayed